-Strategies & Actions - Activities we will implement over the next five years to accomplish goals & targets
+Strategies & Actions - Activities we will implement over the next five years to accomplish objectives & targets.
+See Chapter 3 for a detailed action plan.

 - 1. Promote Local Expand promotion and marketing of local businesses and products.
 (Objective 1) - a.
-Encourage Interior Alaska businesses to join BuyAlaska.com. - b.
-Assist local businesses with trainings on digital and online effectiveness and networking topics. - c.
-Increase events, advertising, and services associated with the Fairbanks First: Shop Local program to encourage greater business participation; expand military discount participation and promotion through Explore Fairbanks. - d.
+Encourage Interior Alaska businesses to join BuyAlaska.com, Made in Alaska, Alaska Seafood, and Alaska Grown programs. - b.
+Assist local businesses with trainings on digital and online effectiveness, security, and networking topics. - c.
+Increase events, advertising, and services associated with the Fairbanks First: Shop Local program and local Fairbanks shopping guides to encourage greater business participation; expand military discount participation and promotion through Explore Fairbanks. - d.
 Host a community event during the annual Small Business Saturday activities in November. - 2.
 Build Knowledge & Capacity Connect business owners and entrepreneurs with information and training.
 (Objectives 1, 2) - a.
 Promote existing online resources, including the extensive existing library of online workshops from the Alaska Small Business Development Center (SBDC) and Alaska Manufacturers Extension Partnership (MEP); create a one-stop shop for resources, trainings, and funding. - b.
 Encourage those interested in starting a small business to connect with advisors at the Small Business Development Center, Fairbanks Economic Development Corporation, and the Job Training Center. - c.
 Hold trainings and job fairs, including potentially a small business-focused job fair. - d.
 Assist small businesses with the trademark and copyright process, promotional tools. - e.
 Partner with the Veterans Administration to connect veterans with business startup resources. - f.
 Offer trainings to entrepreneurs on how to use Airbnb and other online tools to promote activities and tours.